kingster80/Playwright_Typescript_SauceDemo_Project/README.md

 Install Project Dependancies using this command: "npm install" and "npx playwright install"

+### **Run the tests**

-In the Visual Studio Code Terminal, run this command to see the automation test cases come up in the browsers: npx playwright test --headed
+Run this command to see the automation test cases come up in the browsers: npx playwright test --headed

 https://playwright.dev/docs/getting-started-vscode